George D. Prentice: Career

 Prentice moved to Hartford and became acting editor of the Connecticut Mirror in 1827.
-He became editor of the Hartford New England Review in 1828.
+He became editor of The New-England Weekly Review in 1828.

 Invited to come to Kentucky to write a campaign biography of Henry Clay, Prentice ended up staying in Louisville.
 Although the biography sold 20,000 copies (and Clay remained one of Kentucky's U.S. Senators), Prentice received no money for the book because the Hartford publisher went bankrupt.
 Henry Clay also never became President of the United States as he had dreamed, losing in 1832 as he had in 1824 and would again in 1844.
 Meanwhile, Prentice accepted an offer to co-found the Louisville Journal newspaper in 1830, with the twin goals of further promoting Henry Clay, and rivaling the then-dominant Louisville Public Advertiser.
 Prentice soon found himself in an editorial feud with Advertiser publisher Shadrack Penn, which continued until Penn left the city in 1841.

 Prentice's biting editorials and the savage wit of his replies to detractors helped make the Journal the most widely circulated newspaper in western America in the next four decades.
 Prentice was also a poet, whose best-known poem, "The Closing Year" (written on New Year's Eve 1836) would be included in one of McGuffey's Readers.
 He also befriended and was a mentor to poet Mary Louisa Chitwood (1832–1855).

 Prentice became known for militant editorials before elections, which varied little over the next 25 years despite his changing party affiliation.
 He initially promoted the Whig Party.
 He became a party leader, attended various national conventions and also visited Washington D.C.
 In mid-1855, as the party disintegrated, Prentice editorialized in support of the Know-Nothing party and the pro-slavery, anti-Catholic and anti-foreigner movement that reached a hysterical level in the 1850s in many parts of the nation.
 In Louisville, this culminated in the Bloody Monday riot of August 6, 1855, in which 22 people were killed as mobs tried to prevent Irish and German citizens from voting on election day.
 Days before, Prentice had editorialized against the "most pestilent influence of the foreign swarms" loyal to a pope he called "an inflated Italian despot who keeps people kissing his toes all day."
 According to Archbishop John Lancaster Spalding, Prentice later publicly expressed regret over his role in the riots.

 On July 21, 1857, Prentice engaged in a pistol duel with Reuben T. Durrett over statements made between their two rival newspapers.

 Prentice also contributed columns to the New York Ledger for several years, and in 1859, a New York firm published Prenticeana: or wit and humor, which would be republished shortly after his death.